Grammar School

 Students experience the physical world together in science through weekly experiments and careful observation.
 Upper grammar levels document and journey through their personal science journals or workbooks and explore even deeper through science projects.
 As students strengthen their understanding through the study of science, they begin to make connections to the overwhelming evidence of God's creation.

-Students will enjoy physical education, art, music, and drama that are designed to be engaging, collaborative, joyful, and conducive for fellowship and connection.
-During instruction, they can learn to develop skills that grow creativity and confidence, while working together with teachers and peers to problem solve and communicate reflectively.
+Students will enjoy STEM, art, and music that are designed to be engaging, collaborative, joyful, and conducive for fellowship and connection.
+During instruction, they can learn to develop skills that grow creativity and confidence, while working together with teachers and peers to problem solve and communicate effectively.